-Interest expense for Q1 2017 decreased to \$0.9 million as compared to \$1.5 million in the comparative period of 2016, due to a decrease in long term debt outstanding in 2017 as compared to the comparable period of 2016.
-In Q1 2016, in conjunction with the disposition of Ukraine, the Romanian debt of \$11.29 million was repaid and \$7.42 million of the Tunisia debt was repaid.
+On a year to date basis, interest and accretion decreased to \$1.8 million as compared to \$2.4 million in 2016.
+Interest decreased from \$2.0 million in 2016 to \$1.4 million in 2017.
+The decrease was attributable to higher debt levels in the first quarter of 2016.
+In Q1, 2016, in conjunction with the disposition of Ukraine, the Romanian debt of \$11.29 million was repaid and \$7.42 million of the Tunisia debt was repaid.
 These repayments were in addition to the regular scheduled repayments in March and September 2016 and a cash sweep repayment of \$3.4 million in May 2016.
 The interest in 2016 therefore reflected higher interest charges due to higher debt balances as well as the accelerated amortization of deferred financing costs on the Romania EBRD debt.

-Accretion represents the increase in the asset retirement obligation ("ARO") from the previous year end to reflect the passage of time.
+Accretion represents the increase in the asset retirement obligation ("ARO") for the previous year end to reflect the passage of time.
 Accretion expense in 2017 remains consistent with 2016 as there was minimal change in the estimate made as at December 31, 2016 compared to prior year.

-FOREIGN EXCHANGE LOSS
+FOREIGN EXCHANGE GAIN (LOSS)